Your Husbands Name – to Have and to Hold...Will You Change Your Name After Marriage?

 While strong attachment to your first name is naturally assumed – and many continental countries celebrate an individual’s ‘Name Day’ as voraciously as they celebrate a birthday - your first name is used mostly by your friends and family whereas your surname serves a broader purpose.

 Your title and surname declares who you are to the wider world, encapsulating part of your identity and how you choose to present yourself to those outside your immediate social circle.
-In many situations, the people you interact with in more formal situations may not even know your first name, but address you with your surname.
+In many situations, the people you interact with in more formal situations may not even know your first name but address you by your surname.

-For some women, the thought of changing their name feels a lot like losing touch with part of their identity.
-The phrase ‘Who Am I?’ becomes as pertinent a part of the marriage process as ‘I do’ and the decision of which name to use becomes a difficult one.
+For some women, changing their name feels a lot like losing touch with part of their identity.
+The phrase ‘Who Am I?’ becomes as pertinent a part of the marriage process as ‘I do’ and the decision of which name to use upon marriage becomes a difficult one.

-One of the major factors that makes a surname change emotional, is what the name connects you to.
+One of the major factors that makes changing a name so emotional, is what the name connects you to.

-Your maiden name provides a link to your family, your heritage, your career and life to date– undoubtedly difficult things to lose touch with.
-A lot of women take pride in their family history and have a strong desire to honour their birth family by keeping their name.
+Your original surname or maiden name provides a link to your family, your heritage, your career and life to date – undoubtedly difficult things to lose touch with.
+A lot of women take pride in their family history and have a strong desire to honour their birth family by keeping their surname after marriage.

-The average age of a bride is also increasing – from 23 years old in 1981 to 30 years old less than a generation later in 2011 – which means you have a longer history and connection to your birth name by the time you walk down the aisle.
+The average age of a bride is also increasing – from 23 years old in 1981 to 30 years old less than a generation later in 2011 – which means you have a longer history and connection to your original family name by the time you walk down the aisle.

 In practice, it also means that most brides have built a career reputation using their maiden name and don’t want to lose the kudos they have accumulated.
-Some may be inclined to keep their professional name for continuity but be known as Mrs X at the weekend and in formal or social settings.
+Some may be inclined to continue using their maiden name at work for continuity but be known by their new name, Mrs X, on the weekend and in informal or social settings.

 Meanwhile, the argument for the other side of the debate is equally as reasoned - your married name often represents a link to your future; your new family unit, the life you’ll create as a couple and ties to any potential future children.

-Taking your spouse’s name is a way to create a new family united by one surname, and many couples see it as their ‘team name’, especially if they plan to add mini-team members further down the line.
+Taking your spouse’s surname following marriage is a way to create a new family united by one surname, and many couples see it as their ‘team name’, especially if they plan to add mini-team members further down the line.

-It can also be a link to tradition, the age-old practice of taking a new surname, like wearing a wedding band bears a symbol of your commitment to one another to the outside world.
-For others, it’s simply seen as an exciting & natural thing to do – to have a new title, name and signature that ties together the new you.
+It can also be a link to tradition, the age-old practice of taking a new name following marriage, like wearing a wedding band bears a symbol of your commitment to one another to the outside world.
+For others who want to change their name, it’s simply seen as an exciting & natural thing to do – to have a new title, name and signature that ties together the new you.

 Bride groom and friends celebrating with confetti